vyrjana/DearEIS/index.md

 ### Step-by-step

-- Make sure to first install a recent version of Python if you do not already have it installed.
+- Make sure to first install a recent version of Python (3.8 or later) if you do not already have it installed.
 - DearEIS can then be installed with [pip](https://pip.pypa.io/en/stable/), which is the package installer for Python and should be included with most distributions of the official Python runtime.
-	- **NOTE!** [An installer](https://github.com/vyrjana/DearEIS/releases/download/3.0.0/DearEIS-installer.exe) is available for Windows.
+	- **NOTE!** [A simple installer](https://github.com/vyrjana/DearEIS/releases/download/3.0.0/DearEIS-installer.exe) is available for Windows.
 		The installer takes care of installing DearEIS for you using pip so the next step can be ignored.
-		Additionally, the installer also creates a few shortcuts in the start menu.
+		Additionally, the installer also creates a few shortcuts in the start menu, e.g., for starting and for updating DearEIS.
 - Execute the following command in a terminal (e.g., PowerShell on Windows) once Python has been installed:

 ```
 pip install deareis
 ```

+**NOTE!** You may wish use the `--user` option when installing with pip if you are not using a virtual environment.
+If you **only** intend to use DearEIS via the GUI, then you may wish to use, e.g., [pipx](https://pypa.github.io/pipx/) to install DearEIS inside of a virtual environment.

 ### Updating

-Updating DearEIS is as simple as adding the `--upgrade` (or `-U`) argument to the command shown above:
+Updating DearEIS is as simple as adding the `--upgrade` argument to the command shown above:

 ```
 pip install --upgrade deareis